 Every owner of a listed building must decide what is appropriate to cover possible risks and to protect the value of their asset.

 The age and character of a listed building may mean that repairs and insurance premiums are more expensive than for an equivalent modern building.
-These costs will be very similar to those for a traditional unlisted building, however.
+However, these costs will be very similar to those for a traditional unlisted building.

 Listing also introduces the potential need for listed building consent.
 Many insurers will adjust premiums to reflect this process, which may call for specialist skills.
 An up-to-date building valuation will help potential insurers to assess the risk more accurately.

 - secure your property to reduce the likelihood and scale of loss

 - devise loss prevention programmes with your insurer and advisers

 Periods of repair or alteration call for careful management as they can expose a property to risks.

 - seek a range of quotes from insurance companies, as when insuring any property